GonghuaLi/Code_for_publications/GPMM_Centenarians/benchmark/Benchmark_GIMME_NCI60_cplex/README.txt

 >>>summarize_PQMM_result;

-The GIMME flux results can be found in  './out/PQMM_fluxRxnsMean.txt'
+The GIMME flux results can be found in  './out/PQMM_fluxRxnsMean.txt'£¬ which should be the same as '../GIMME_fluxRxnsMean.txt'